Common poisonous plants for cats

 Tulip

-Tulip can cause depression, diarrhea, vomiting, and nausea in cats.
+Tulip can cause depression, diarrhoea, vomiting, and nausea in cats.

 Aloe

 The emodin found in the outer layer of aloe can cause chronic toxicity in cats.
-Mild cases may present symptoms such as diarrhea, vomiting, drooling, and fever.
+Mild cases may present symptoms such as diarrhoea, vomiting, drooling, and fever.

 Aloe